You did it!

 Camp Care Staff — In addition to the health center staff, who focus on the physical health of campers and the camp community, we have a team of social workers and psychologists who focus on the mental and social emotional health of our campers and staff.
 The Camp Care team’s goal is to ensure each camper and staff have the tools and support they need to be successful at camp.

 Due to the nature of communal living at camp, we place a high value on ensuring that all who enter our community are healthy.
-Upon arrival to OSRUI, each camper will undergo a short health screening to ensure our sessions begin successfully.
+Also, upon arrival to OSRUI, each camper will undergo a short health screening to ensure our sessions begin successfully.

 - Temperature: We will ensure every camper arrives with no sign of fever and will answer questions about their health.